 The icon of Hanuman is carved on the rock.
 Also is the small shrine for Rama and his consort Sita inside the temple.

 The way to the hilltop is stepped.
 It’s quite a climb.
 There are no shops at the top.
 So bring water, snacks etc from the base.
 There are a few small stalls down selling drinks and snacks.
 From Hampi you can come to this place by first crossing the river by the coracle.
-The main crossing points are at the Virupapur Gadde (near Virupaksha temple), Kodandarama temple (plus 2 kilometer walk/bicycle ride) or near the Vittala Temple (plus 5 kilometer ride by bicycle).
+The main crossing points are at the Virupapur Gadde (near Virupaksha temple), Kodandarama temple (coracle ferry + 2 kilometer walk/bicycle ride) or near the Vittala Temple (coracle ferry + 5 kilometer ride by bicycle).
 Or if you are already staying at the Virupapur Gadde area, ride along the main road that goes to Anegondi village.
 The hill appears on your left side.

-The best way is to bring your bicycle/scooter also along with you when you cross (See the Coracle Crossing article).
-The bicycles can be parked at the foothill near the snakes stall and can climb up.
+The best way is to bring your bicycle/scooter also along with you when you cross (See the Coracle Crossing ).
+The bicycles can be parked at the foothill near the snacks stall and can climb up.

 It would take at least 45 minutes to climb up.
 It all depends your decision on how long would you like to spend on top (having come all the way up, tired, with stunning views down, great unending cool breeze etc).
 Otherwise the temple can be visited quickly.
 No admission fee.
 You may donate some coins in the hundi (donation box).
 Beware of the monkeys as they keep looking for an opportunity to snatch your bag.
 The intention is food.
 Do not try to tease them.
 They are not pets and can turn aggressive if annoyed.
 Leave only the footwear out side (which they don’t touch) when you enter the temple.

 After the hill visit, you can take the coracle ferry back to Hampi or explore the other attractions in this side of the river.
-For example the Pampa Sarovar, Bukka’s Aquaduct, Anegondi area etc.
+For example the Pampa Sarovar, Bukka’s Aqueduct (Stone Bridge), Anegondi area etc.